It was great to connect with rock star real estate agent Aaron Kirman.

-Aaron’s journey to becoming one of the biggest real estate agents in the world is truly mind-blowing, especially when you learn that as a child he couldn’t pronounce his name correctly, is dyslexic and hated school.
+Aaron’s journey to becoming one of the biggest real estate agents in the world is truly mind-blowing, especially when you learn that as a child he couldn’t pronounce his name correctly, is dyslexic, and hated school.

-Aaron Kirman has maximized his Everyday Power and continues to create a life that brings him and his clients joy.
+Aaron Kirman has maximized his Everyday Power and continues to create a life that brings him and his client’s joy.

 In this interview, we touch on many topics, like work-life balance, success, mentorship, teamwork, and passion.

 You can see more of Aaron as he is often on CNBC’s Secret Lives of the Super Rich.

 Jeff: Aaron, what was your biggest obstacle in school?